georchestra/georchestra/INSTALL.md

     -Dgeobretagne_production=true \
     -Dextractor.storage.dir=/path/to/temporary/extracts/

+Note: if the epsg-extension module is installed, one can manage custom EPSG codes by adding:

+    -DCUSTOM_EPSG_FILE=file://$CATALINA_BASE/conf/epsg.properties

+.. in which a sample epsg.properties file can be found [here](https://github.com/georchestra/georchestra/blob/master/server-deploy-support/src/main/resources/c2c/tomcat/conf/epsg.properties)

 Finally, you'll have to install GDAL/OGR native libs + data and reference them with these environment variables: